Nathnaelc/cs162-test/session_21/README.md

 Docker Desktop for Windows requires Hyper-V, which is only supported for 64-bit Windows 10 Pro, Enterprise or Education.
 Windows 10 Home users, as well as users of 32-bit versions and older versions of Windows have to resort to a legacy solution, and use the outdated "Docker Toolbox".
 See [this link](https://docs.docker.com/desktop/).

 ### 2. Do the tutorial
 First work through the 6 part tutorial on docker.
-For this session focus on sessions one and two.
+For this session focus on parts 1–3 (Overview, Containerize an application, Update the application).

 ### 3. Build the dockerfile:
 ```bash